World and Nation

 1

-Isabella over 11 years ago
+Isabella almost 12 years ago

 This is what happens when royal families who have enjoyed entitlement and status for hundreds of years suddenly have to face reality.
 In a way I feel very sorry for Inaki Urdangarin.
 He was simply not wealthy enough to support a palace-bred royal princess as his wife, and catholicly breed four (4!) children to be brought up with all royal appurtanences.
 On one hand he was made Duke of Palma and on the other found wanting and probably enduring crushing pressure to keep up royal life-style appearances.
 Difficult to blame the Infanta as nothing in her upbringing as a daughter of Monarchs would have prepared them for frugality and sacrifice.
 This reminds me of the tongue-lashing the wretched Peter Phillips (son of UK's Princess Anne) received from the Queen for having sold his wedding pictures to a tabloid to help fund the appropriately 'royal' wedding everybody expected.
 Neither his mother nor his grand-mother loosened their purse string to help out, but finding a different way around the problem was "not done."